-Instapage vs Thrive Theme Architect: What’s the Best Landing Page Builder?
+Instapage vs Thrive Architect: What’s the Best Landing Page Builder?

-To help you make a decision, I’ll look at:
+To help you to make a decision, I’ll look at the following:

-- How Instapage works + my thoughts on the user experience
+- How Instapage works and my thoughts on the user experience.

-- How Thrive Architect works + my thoughts on the user experience
+- How Thrive Architect works and my thoughts on the user experience.

 There are several things to consider when choosing a tool to build your landing pages with:

-- Visual editor.
-The page builder should make it easy to create a dynamic landing page without relying on code.
-Some tools even use a block system similar to the WordPress block editor.
+- Visual editor: The page builder should make it easy to create a dynamic landing page without relying on code.
+Some tools even use a block system similar to the WordPress Editor.
 This makes it easy for business owners and graphic designers to create excellent landing pages.

-- Integrations.
-Some landing page builders offer integrations with popular marketing tools like ActiveCampaign, GetResponse, and Salesforce.
+- Integrations: Some landing page builders offer integrations with popular marketing tools such as ActiveCampaign, GetResponse and Salesforce.
 These integrations can simplify lead generation and customer relationship management.
 Be sure to look at the integrations list of any landing page builder you’re considering to determine whether or not it’s compatible with the tools you’re already using.

-- Cost and pricing structure.
-The cost of landing page builders varies greatly from one tool to the next.
-Know what you’re willing to spend going in, and pay special attention to any limitations on traffic or conversions that might force you to upgrade your plan.
+- Cost and pricing structure: The cost of landing page builders varies greatly from one tool to the next.
+Know what you’re willing to spend going in, and pay special attention to any limitations on traffic or conversions that may force you to upgrade your plan.

 Now let’s dive into the debate of Instapage vs Thrive Architect!